Skip to main content

 First setup

-Start with context, product information, one draft, one review step, and one checked output.
+Start with a real blocker, the product information behind it, source-backed proposals, one review path, and one checked output.

 A good first setup is short, visible, and easy to judge.

-Start with one problem.
+Start with one product set or problem.
 Leave with one checked output.

 Prove one useful path first, then expand.